ceflynn/Movie-Recommendation-System/README.md

 Filtered movie predictions.
 The top 5 rated movies after results have been fileterd by user survey.

 ![custom recs](images/cust_rec.png)

+## Limitations

+Our model will only be as good as our data.
+We should anticipate and expect improved metrics as our data increases.

+## Recommendations and Next Steps

+* Develop plan to encourage users to rate more movies.
+* Create new models using user login demographics.
+* Use Natural Language Processing(NLP) on movie scripts to gain more insight on our users preferences.

+## Conclusion

+After a thorough iterative modeling process, we determined that the hypertuned svd model would be the best selection at this point.
+Reccomendations would be made for the new trial users based on their initial reccomendation and the optional survey that limits the years of release and the genres of the recommendations.

 ## Deliverables
 * [Non-Technical Presentation]()